Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Progression

-Fibromyalgia is a chronic, non-degenerative condition in which symptoms often wax and wane over time, frequently influenced by stress, poor sleep, or lifestyle factors.
+Fibromyalgia is a chronic, non-degenerative condition in which symptoms may wax and wane over time, frequently influenced by stress, poor sleep, or lifestyle factors.
 MS, however, follows a progressive course marked by relapses and remissions, and if not properly treated, can lead to lasting neurological disability.

 Diagnostic tests